ali-moradzade/typing-club/README.md

 - Each lesson is typed except the last character of it's content, you can tune the speed you want by typing this character yourself
 - `typingclub.com` does not accept speeds higher than a limit for different lessons, so tune your speed.
-- lessons are automatically typed one after another, you should press the run button at the top left after each lesson completed to go to the next lesson.
+- lessons are automatically typed one after another, you should press the `▶` (run button) at the top left after each lesson completed, to go to the next lesson.

 ## Lessons Data